mpcq-network/mpcq-json-rpc-relay/docs/transfer-guide.md

-# Transferring Hbar Using the Hedera JSON-RPC Relay
+# Transferring Hbar Using the MPCQ JSON-RPC Relay

 For illustration purposes, Metamask is used but this guide should be applicable to any JSON-RPC enabled wallet.

-## Add Hedera Network to Metamask
+## Add MPCQ Network to Metamask

 1. Open Metamask and click on the circle in the upper right corner
 2. Select `Settings`->`Networks`->`Add Network`